Anna Gabriel i Sabaté: Early life

-Gabriel was born in 1975 in Sallent de Llobregat, a working-class town located 70 kms north of Barcelona, to a mining and trade union family originating in Southern Spain.
+Gabriel was born in 1975 in Sallent de Llobregat, a working-class town located 70 km north of Barcelona, to a mining and trade union family originating in Southern Spain.
 Gabriel worked as a street educator before studying law and taking up a part-time teaching position at the Autonomous University of Barcelona, where she taught history of law.
 She became involved in political activities at the age of 16, when she joined an anti-fascist platform.

 She graduated in social education and then law and completed a master's degree in social-labor rights at the Autonomous University of Barcelona.
 She has been a part-time instructor at the College of Law of the same university and has worked giving professional support of the Childcare Department of the Generalitat de Catalunya and the town councils of Manresa and Gironella.

 After studying social education, she worked in different city councils and organizations as a street educator and participated in the setting up of the coordinating body for the Catalan Language Associations.
 She is a member of the General Confederation of Labour and Endavant.
 She has since 2002 been a member of the Popular Unity Candidacy (CUP), where she defends feminism as one of the fundamental pillars of the organisation.